 If such an agreement can't be reached, the court will make a decision regarding legal and physical custody on the basis of the best interest of the minor children.
 You and your spouse will also need to complete an approved Parenting Class prior to your final hearing.

 Child support is determined using each parents earning capacity and applying the NE support guidelines.
 The parenting plan will also include provisions for medical expenses, day care, education, expenses for extracurricular activities and any other extraordinary expenses for the child.
-Support orders may also include a provision for income withholding or the posting of a bond to insure compliance with the support order.
+Support orders may also include a provision for income withholding or the posting of a bond to ensure compliance with the support order.

 Modifications to the parenting plan and orders for support are generally referred to mediation or alternative dispute resolution, unless it would cause undue delay or hardship to either parent, in which case, the court will hold a hearing and base it's finding on clear and convincing evidence.
 Child support ends when a child turns 19, dies, gets married, or is emancipated by the court.

-Divorcing couples in Nebraska with minor children are required to attend a co-parenting education classes as part of their divorce.
+Divorcing couples in Nebraska with minor children are required to attend a co-parenting education class as part of their divorce.
 You can find out more information about the various programs throughout the state at the Nebraska Judicial Branch page on Parenting and Divorce Information.

 Are you concerned about legal expenses?
 You can cut the cost of divorce by doing all the paperwork yourself.
 Using the intuitive process at 3stepDivorce makes preparing your own documents fairly easy, as it guides you through filling out the correct information needed in your divorce.
 Your final documents are accurate and up-to-date for the state of Nebraska and you'll get details for filing your documents with the proper court.
 The service also provides downloadable manuals that provide information on specific topics.
 Get started completing your Nebraska divorce today.